HIPAA Compliance Checklist for 2025

 So, sanctioned or unsanctioned purchases don’t matter.
 Unmanaged SaaS apps will always pose a security risk to your organization.

-Data security: Unmanaged SaaS apps will not have two-factor authentication or data encryption.
+Data security: Unmanaged SaaS applications will not have two-factor authentication or data encryption.
 This will allow unauthorized users to access the apps and steal sensitive company data.

 Compliance risks: Unsanctioned apps might not comply with security guidelines and protocols.
 Storing sensitive customer data in these applications might lead to data breaches, fines, and penalties from regulators.